rtshkmr/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-## Features
+## **TBM's Features**

-The following section outlines the commands supported by **_TBM_**.
-A short description is given for each command along with the format that they should be executed with.
-Complex commands also come with examples to demonstrate the purpose that the command serves.
+**_TBM_**'s key features revolve around **_Managing your Clients_** and **_Keeping Track of Important Information_**.
+The following sections outline the commands that **_TBM_** supports.
+For each command, a short description of its intended use is followed by the _format_ that you should follow to execute the command correctly.
+Examples have been provided for the more complex commands.
+Should you need a **pictorial reference** on the before and after state of issuing these commands, links to the relevant sections within Appendix C have been provided for these commands.

+A summary of all the commands can be found in our [command summary table](#command-summary).

 Certain commands require parameters.
-A quick summary of these parameters as well as their prefixes and constraints can be found in our [parameters summary table](#parameter-constraints-summary). **Note that parameter prefixes such as `t/` and `nt/` are special keywords and you should not use them for any other purposes except for indicating the start of a parameter.**
+A quick summary of these parameters as well as their prefixes and constraints can be found in our [parameters summary table](#parameter-constraints-summary).

-A summary of all commands can be found in our [command summary table](#command-summary).

 <div markdown="block" class="alert alert-info">